progit/progit/en/07-customizing-git/01-chapter7.markdown

 	check_fast_forward

 Everything is set up.
-If you run `chmod u+x .git/hooks/update`, which is the file into which you should have put all this code, and then try to push a non-fast-forward reference, you'll get something like this:
+If you run `chmod u+x .git/hooks/update`, which is the file into which you should have put all this code, and then try to push a non-fast-forward reference, you’ll get something like this:

 	$ git push -f origin master
 	Counting objects: 5, done.